European Unitary Patent Transitional Measures

 European patent applications which contain more than fifteen claims incur excess claims fees for each claim beyond the 15th under Rule 45(1) of the European Patent Convention (EPC).
 In addition, there is a higher fee due for each claim beyond the 50th, as set out in Article 2(1) item 15 of the Rules relating to Fees (which also provides up-to-date cost information for excess claims fees).
 If an application contains more than 15 claims, the applicant can choose whether to pay the excess claims fees, to amend the application to reduce the number of claims, or to allow some of the claims to be deemed abandoned by non-payment of the fees.

 The fees are relatively high.
-At time of writing (February 2024), the fee for each claim beyond the 15th is €265 and the fee for each claim beyond the 50th is €660.
+As of February 2024, the fee for each claim beyond the 15th is €265 and the fee for each claim beyond the 50th is €660.
 Accordingly, most applicants will prefer to amend the claims of their application to thereby reduce the number of the claims and thus limit the fees that fall due.
 However, in some cases it is a better option to keep at least some of the excess claims.
 In any case, it is important to understand when excess claims fees will fall due, and what the consequences are of not paying excess claims fees.
 To that end, this article provides an overview of excess claims fees before the European patent office (EPO).

 The deadlines for paying excess claims fees depend on the type of application.
 Importantly, there is no need to pay excess claims fees (or to amend the claims) at the same time as filing a European Regional Phase patent application.
 This can be addressed at a later date.
 The EPO will send the applicant an invitation under Rule 161 and Rule 162(2) EPC, and if the excess claims fees were not paid when the claims were filed, then this invitation will trigger a 6-month deadline for either paying the fees, or amending the claims such that no excess claims fees are due.
 This provides valuable additional time for the applicant to review the claims and to take a number of steps which might include: